galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 If transcript content drives the embedding, clusters may end up separating cells by how much signal they carry rather than by what they express, which would be a technical artefact.
 > > 2.
 In a single-cell assay, transcript content is partly biological.
-Cell size and total RNA content genuinely differ between cell types, and in this window they do so systematically: the highest-content melanocytic group has a median area of 122 µm² and 855 counts, while the T and NK group has 38 µm² and 105 counts.
+Cell size and total RNA content genuinely differ between cell types, and in this window they do so systematically: the high-content melanocytic group has a median area of 122 µm² and 855 counts, while the T and NK group has 38 µm² and 105 counts.
 Regressing these covariates out would remove real differences between populations along with the technical component, and Scanpy itself warns that `regress_out` can overcorrect.
 > > 3.
 Leave the covariates in, then check every resulting group for marker evidence that is independent of its depth, and ask whether any group is defined only by low content.
-That is what the rest of this tutorial does.
-Here every group keeps significant markers through its top sixteen genes, so none of them is a pure depth artefact, but one group is still worth doubting on these grounds: group `2` has a median of 174 transcripts and 128 genes and holds 55.6 per cent of its counts in its top 50 genes, against 31.9 per cent for the main melanoma group.
-Regressing the covariates out would have removed the evidence needed to make that judgement either way.
+That is what the rest of this tutorial does, and it finds one group, `2`, whose distinctness rests as much on low transcript content as on a distinct expression programme.
+Regression would have hidden that instead of exposing it.
 > >
 > {: .solution}
 >